West Midlands Safari Park: Former rides

-Land of the Living Dinosaurs
+Land of the Living Dinosaurs and Ice Age

-This is the UK's largest animatronic dinosaur attraction, opened in 2015.

-Ice Age

-This is the UK's largest animatronic creator attraction to feature ice-age animals.
-It opened in 2018.
+Land of the Living Dinosaurs is a walk-through attraction featuring animatronic dinosaurs and fossils, opening in 2015.
+Followed by Ice Age, a similar walk-through attraction displaying animatronic creatures from the Ice Age, opening in 2018.

 Discovery Trail

 Discovery Trail consists of mostly indoor exhibits and includes animal encounters.
 Visitors can come near small exotic creatures while under the observation of staff members.
 Encounter animals include ferrets, lesser hedgehog tenrecs and long-tailed chinchillas.

 Penguin Cove

 Penguin Cove is home to Humboldt penguins.
 Their enclosure includes a pool with a semi-submerged beach, sculptures, penguin house and public viewing areas.

 Lorikeet Landing

 This new heated indoor exhibit is home to a flock of Rainbow lorikeets.
 A specially designed walkthrough enclosure includes eco-heating to maintain a temperature of 18 °C.

 Creepy Crawlies

 Creepy Crawlies is the park's insect house and contains a small range of animals such as tarantulas, Goliath birdeater spiders, leafcutter ants, locusts, Madagascar hissing cockroaches and scorpions.